halukerenozlu/halukerenozlu/README.md

 - 🔭 I’m currently Computer Engineering at Dumlupinar University
 - 🌱 I’m currently learning as software language Python, Javascript, C# and Java, as normal language English(B1) and French(A1)
-- 👀 I'm interested in animation production, film and software
+- 👀 I'm interested in animation production, cyber security and software.